-Earaches and ear infections are surprisingly common in babies and young children, but can be quite a distressing experience if you’re not sure what’s wrong.
-It’s not always easy to spot the signs of an ear infection, but with a bit of knowledge you’ll understand why your child gets earaches and what you can do to help.
+Earaches and ear infections are surprisingly common in babies and young children but can be quite a distressing experience if you’re not sure what’s wrong.
+It’s not always easy to spot the signs of an ear infection, but with a bit of knowledge, you’ll understand why your child gets earaches and what you can do to help.

 Earaches can occur in the middle or outer ear.
 Middle ear earaches are most commonly caused by a bacterial or viral infection.
 For example, when your child has a cold, bacteria can grow in the passages that connect the middle ear to nose.
 If these passages block up, the middle ear becomes infected and inflamed.
-The build-up inside the ear then places pressure on the eardrum, causing it to bulge and become painful for your child.
+The build-up inside the ear places pressure on the eardrum, causing it to bulge and become painful for your child.